dulnan/vuetamin/README.md

    * and it's possible to pass a value/payload to an action.
    *
    * They are meant to be used when multiple mutations need to be called or
-   * when the function otherwise behaves a bit differently.
+   * when the function otherwise behaves a bit differently, like doing things
+   * outside of the store.
    *
    * In this example, the redrawAll action is being used to trigger all threads
    * once, after some time has passed.
 Here this is used to not immediately redraw